carolina-cardenas-vel/carolina-cardenas-vel-tf-atmos-poc/tf-poc/README.md

 1. Git clone this repository
 2. Navigate to the folder `tf-poc`
 3. Create the `backend.tf.json` file.
 Take the `backend.tf.json.example`, rename it and adapt it.
+4. Create an ssh key with this name and path `~/.ssh/ssh-vm-tf-poc.pub`.
+It will be used for setting up the VM.
-3. Run the following Terraform commands:
+5. Run the following Terraform commands:

 - `terraform init`